 How to Use Confidential Mode

-To make things as easy as possible, you can either watch this video explanation of the Gmail Confidential Mode or continue scrolling down for a step-by-step written tutorial.
+To make things as easy as possible, you can either watch the video explanation of the Gmail Confidential Mode above or continue reading for a step-by-step written tutorial.

 Sending an email using Gmail’s Confidential Mode is easier than you think and can be broken down into four (4) basic steps.